 The Arts at MIT is excited to announce a grant that provides between $50 and $250 of funding to purchase art supplies for pods and virtual groups.
 Our mission is to support shared art experiences for learning, pleasure, and community building.
 Groups may be at any skill level and have any affiliation (pod, learning group, friend group, academic group) but must consist entirely of current MIT students.
 Student Arts staff will offer advice and guidance, though we anticipate groups will be largely student-led and taught.

 Before applying for a materials grant, please review the FAQ below.
-Applications will be considered on a rolling basis; expect them to be processed within two weeks of submission.
+When applications are open, they will be considered on a rolling basis; expect them to be processed within two weeks of submission.
 When submitting your budget, please remember we aim to serve as many students as possible; your proposal should be comprehensive but not indulgent.
 In-person groups can save money by sharing materials and tools.

 All project materials must be at safety level GREEN on the Project Manus Remote Making Guidelines.

 At the conclusion of your project, we ask that you prepare a brief completion report to share your experience.
 The completion report can be in any form: 1-3 minute video, 1-2 page report with photos, etc. We care more about seeing your process than your product; this grant is meant to support and to encourage all skill levels.

 Feel free to email us at firstname.lastname@example.org with questions.

 Frequently Asked Questions

 Only current MIT students can receive these materials grants.
 Off-campus roommates, family members, etc. can not participate.

 Can this be an in-person group?